 The airline industry is also looking into the future benefits of manufacturing using 3D printers, most notably Singapore Airlines Engineering Company, which has partnered with Stratasys.
 Singapore Airlines is considering opening a facility to look into the benefits of manufacturing aircraft parts.

 Gaming companies are renting warehouses for interactive gaming, allowing players to fight against, for example, a Zombie apocalypse—all encapsulated within a VR headset.
 Tech giants are also developing VR/AR technologies to integrate into their own product offerings.
-For examples,
+For example, consider Apple’s ARKit, Google’s ARCore or VR Project Cardboard, Oculus’ Rift, and PlayStationVR, just to name a few.

-The internet of things (IoT) is an expansive network of “things” or devices that are connected to the internet, which facilitates their intercommunication.
+The internet of things (IoT) is an expansive network of “things” or devices that are connected to the internet, which facilitates the devices’ intercommunication.
 IoT is another technology that will help to bridge the gap between the physical and digital spheres.
-There were 17 billion connected devices in 2016 and the projection for 2020 spans anywhere from 28 to 100+ billion.
+There were around 31 billion IoT devices deployed by the end of 2021, and that number is expected to keep growing.
 The ability to connect devices to the internet is nothing new, but we’re now connecting more “things” to the internet than ever before.
 Imagine your alarm going off in the morning and prompting your coffee maker to start brewing your morning cup before your self-driving car drives you to a smart office environment in which your personal space is perfectly adapted to your needs.

 IoT will see new relationships develop between things and other things, things and people, and people and other people—all to make our lives easier, more efficient, and more effective.
 We already see this happening.
 For example, we can control smart thermostats from our phones so that the temperature is ideally suited to you when you enter your home.
 Future developments could see our cars connect with our calendars to navigate automatically to our destination along the optimal route, or our fridge ordering groceries when it detects a given food item is close to depletion.